- Paragraph 1: General provisions

 a.
 Personal details that are no longer necessary for the objective are deleted as soon as possible.

 b.
-After termination of the employment contract or the performance work for the party responsible, the data are kept for a further five years unless they must be kept for longer in connection with statutory obligations.
+After termination of the employment contract or the performance work for the party responsible, the data are kept for a further two years unless they must be kept for longer in connection with statutory obligations.

 c.
 Deletion implies destruction or a process that ensures that it is no longer possible to identify the person.